Virginia literature

 The literature of Virginia, United States, is literature produced by, written within or pertaining to the American state of Virginia which is situated on the eastern coast of the US.
 Including fiction, non-fiction, poetry, prose, letters, travel diaries, logs, drama, belles-lettres and journalistic writing, Virginian literature has evolved and developed from pre-colonial settlement to the modern day.
 Virginian literature was influenced in its early years by the English establishment of the Jamestown Colony in 1607 in the Chesapeake Bay area.
 Literature of the region was later characterised by the Antebellum period, civil war, reconstruction, and slavery.
-Representative authors include James Branch Cabell, Ellen Glasgow, William Hoffman, Lee Smith, Carolyn Kreiter-Foronda and William Styron.
-Literary journals include The Virginia Quarterly Review and The Virginia Normal.
+Representative authors include James Branch Cabell, Ellen Glasgow, William Hoffman, Edgar Allan Poe, Lee Smith, Carolyn Kreiter-Foronda and William Styron.
+Literary journals include The Virginia Quarterly Review and The Red Brick Review of Virginia State University.

 History

 Pre-colonial settlement and native indigenous literature

 Prior to English settlement and the formation of Jamestown on the east Virginian coast in 1607, the region was home to the native Algonquian peoples, also known as the Powhatan peoples of Tsenacommacah.
 Literature made by the early Powhatan peoples was multi-textual, not based on the English written word and took many artistic and cultural forms.
 Indigenous literature of early Virginia consisted of oral stories and tales, markings made on rock and the land itself, physical memorials that were used as a way of storytelling, and, other kinds of texts including "earthworks (architectonic forms of public rhetoric that embody and express civic and sacred power) and other smaller expressive forms such as effigies, pipes, and pottery".

 There is some evidence to suggest that the Algonquin people used a form of hieroglyphic writing in order to communicate and record information.
 Written observations made by European settlers recorded that indigenous people were writing these hieroglyphic inscriptions on birch bark and in screen-fold books on a number of matters including public life, private affairs, culture, social systems and spiritual beliefs.
 This is known as a form of indigenous literacy or literature that employs a non-alphabetic writing system and makes use of signs and symbols in order to communicate.